rome/tools/website/src/_includes/docs/cli-commands.md

 #### `rome config set-directory <key> <value>`

 Set the `key` to the string `value`.
-If `value` is an absolute path then it will be made relative to the project base directory.
+If `value` is an absolute path then it will be made relative to the config path.

 #### `rome config push <key> <value>`